miserableoracle/Neutro-Blockchain-Prototype/doc/Assumptions.md

 	- nonce is counted from 0 to n
 	- TODO: fee (is it in neutro? or in fractions/parts of neutro?)

+- Transaction Nonces
+	-the next nonce is strictly bound to last deployed transaction.
+So if my transaction is not in a block I cannot publish another one

 - Wallet:
 	- nonce is counted from 0 to n
 	- using ECDSA

+- Neutro Consensus:
+	-validation token transactions are only main chain -voting client behaviour:
+		-just for the prototype "first block I see, I vote for" -there is a fixed amount of voting tokens:

 - Address:
 	- using base58 of ECDSA public_key as address